robiot/PhoenixZ-Roblox-Executor/README.md

 ## More Information
 This plugin was tested on a Windows10 x64 bit machine

 Visual studio may give an message that says "Security Warning for Phoenix...
-You should only open projects from...", just click ok if you belive its trustworthy and if you don't check the sourcecode and you can check yourself :))
+You should only open projects from...", just click ok if you belive its trustworthy and if you don't check the sourcecode and you can see yourself :))

 **If you experience any error or have a suggestion please let me know**
 \